udemirezen/pinn_clusters/README.md

 Jupyter notebook for consolidating error data from a set of trial result dictionaries into a single numpy array.

 ## pinn_cluster_plots.ipynb
-Jupyter notebook that loads the Numpy error array of a set of training trials and separates trials by $k$-means clustering in log-space.
+Jupyter notebook that loads the numpy error array of a set of training trials and separates trials by $k$-means clustering in log-space.
 Code for vizualising clusters, plotting cluster statistics, etc.

 ## trial_results
 Numpy arrays of the $B_{\mathrm{err}}$, $u_{\mathrm{err}}$, $h_{\mathrm{err}}$ for different experiments studied in the paper.
 Each numpy array has shape $(n, m, l)$, where $n$ is the number of values of $\gamma$ tested in the experiment, $m = 3$ is the number of predictive variables (i.e. $u$, $h$, $B$), and $l$ is equal to the number of repeated trials.
 In this repo, $l=501$ for all experiments.
 Please use the following code to load each array: